amitkumar0128/portfolio/README.md

 ## 🚀 Features

-- 📄 Home, About, and Contact pages
+- 📄 Home, About, Projects and Contact
 - 🎨 Styled with Tailwind CSS utility-first framework
-- 📱 Fully responsive layout (mobile-friendly) #In Future
+- 📱 Fully responsive layout (mobile-friendly)
 - 👤 Developer intro with photo
 - 🔗 Links to GitHub and LinkedIn
 - 📌 Sticky footer and reusable base layout